truenas/documentation/content/TruenasApps/UsingCustomApp.md

    You can change the DNS policy and define separate nameservers and search domains.
    See the Docker [DNS services documentation](https://docs.docker.com/engine/network/#dns-services) for more details.

-   Use **Search Domains** to add one or more DNS domains to search non-fully qualified host names.
+   Use **Nameservers** to add one or more IP addresses to use as DNS servers for the container.
    Click **Add** to display a **Nameserver** entry field and enter the IP address.
    Click again to add another name server.